History of miscegenation: Australia

+Historical marriages of Aboriginal Australian women with European men, Asian men, and African men of various nationality have been recorded in the late 19th and 20th century.
+Chinese immigrant men and other Asian men migrated to Australia and intermarried with Aboriginal Australian women.
+In 1913, anthropologist and temporary Chief Protector Walter Baldwin Spencer opposed these intermarriages and demonstrated clear bias against the mixing of Aboriginal women and Asian men (as opposed to white men), claiming their sexual contact caused 'rapid degeneration of the native'.

+Most of the early Chinese-Australian population was formed by Cantonese migrants from Guangzhou and Taishan, including some from Fujian, who came during the goldrush period of the 1850s.
+Marriage records show that between the 1850s and around the start of the 20th century, there were about 2,000 legal marriages between white women and migrant Chinese men in Australia's eastern colonies, probably with similar numbers involved in de facto relationships of various kinds.
+Rallies against Chinese men taking white women became widespread.
+In late 1878 there were 181 marriages between European women and ethnic Chinese men, and 171 couples cohabiting without matrimony, resulting in 586 children.

 New Zealand

-Mixed marriages are very common and almost universally accepted.
+Mixed marriages are very common.
+Historically they have been viewed with tolerance and almost universally accepted in New Zealand.
 People who identify as Māori typically have ancestors ('tīpuna') from at least two distinct ethnicities.
 Historically this lent itself to the belief that "real" Māori were gradually disappearing from New Zealand through mixed marriage.
 This view held sway in New Zealand until the late 1960s and 1970s, when a revival and re-establishment of Māori culture and tradition coincided with a rejection of the majority opinion.

 The belief that Māori were disappearing was partially founded on the reality of high rates of intermarriage between Europeans and Māori since colonisation.
 During the revival of Māori culture and tradition, this belief was challenged by redefining "Māori" as an ethnic identity as opposed to a racial category.
-As a result, a person may have one European/Asian/Pacific parent and one Māori parent, but be considered no less "authentically Māori" than a descendant of two Māori.
+The notion of being "mixed-race" has always been uncommon..
+As a result, a person may have one European/Asian/Pacific parent and one Māori parent, but be considered no less "authentically Māori" than a descendant of two Māori as most Māori believe any degree of Māori ancestry being considered enough to identify as Māori.

 As of 2010, two-thirds of Māori births, half of Pacific births, and a third of white and Asian births involved more than one ethnic group.

+According to a 2006 study, Māori have on average roughly 43% European ancestry, and rates are rising.